-Offenders Rehabilitation Support Center Medical Treatment and Supervision Measures for Persons Who Have Caused Serious Cases under the Condition of Insanity The Medical Treatment and Supervision for Persons Who Have Caused Serious Cases under the Condition of Insanity is a system which gives persons who have committed murder, arson, or other serious offences continuous and appropriate medical treatment, conducting observations and guidance necessary to prevent them from committing such acts again, and promotes the return of people to society.
-The Probation Offices have psychiatric social workers known as Rehabilitation Coordinators who work in collaboration with medical institutions designated by the Minister of Health,Labor and Welfare and relevant local institutions to promote the return of people to society.
 Improvement and Enhancement of Treatment in Correctional Facilities Smooth Enforcement of Act on Penal Detention Facilities and Treatment of Inmates and Detainees The Ministry of Justice conducts appropriate treatment of inmates that respects their human rights based on the Act on Penal Detention Facilities and Treatment of Inmates and Detainees enacted under a total revision of the Prison Law, and to achieve this, the Ministry has striven to improve facilities and human resources, as well as to rationalize and mechanize clerical work.
-In addition, modeliny cases in foreign countries, the Ministry of Justice manages some penal institutions through joint operation between the public and private sectors using the PFI (Private Finance Initiative), which utilizes private capital, ingenuity, and expertise, and in doing so plans to enrich and develop correctional treatment by incorporating programs never seen in conventional prisons, such as the Training Program for Guide Dog Puppies for the Blind in cooperation with the Japan Guide Dog Association Foundation.
+In addition, model cases in foreign countries, the Ministry of Justice manages some penal institutions through cooperation between the government and private sectors using the PFI (Private Finance Initiative), which utilizes private capital, ingenuity, and expertise, and in doing so plans to enrich and develop correctional treatment by incorporating programs never seen in conventional prisons, such as the Training Program for Guide Dog Puppies for the Blind in cooperation with the Japan Guide Dog Association Foundation.
 The Ministry of Justice is working to implement the Act on Penal Detention Facilities and Treatment of Inmates and Detainees smoothly to prevent recidivism and will contribute to the creation of a safe society where the people can live with peace of mind.
 Enhancement of Assessments of Juveniles and Community Support Activities by Juvenile Classification Homes To prevent recidivism, juvenile classification homes are working to enhance their ability to assess juveniles by developing and introducing a new assessment method, "Ministry of Justice Case Assessment Tool (MJCA)" in order to grasp the risk of recidivism and educational needs of each juvenile.
 The homes are also working to enhance treatment for recidivism prevention by conducting assessment of juveniles under protective measures in response to requests from juvenile training schools and probation offices.
-Furthermore, the home provides counseling and consultation services to juveniles and their families on problems related to crime and delinquency (crime, delinquency, misbehavior, family upbringing problems, troubles at work or school, interpersonal problems, etc.).
+Furthermore, the homes provide counseling and consultation services to juveniles and their families on problems related to crime and delinquency (crime, delinquency, misbehavior, family upbringing problems, troubles at work or school, interpersonal problems, etc.).
 Moreover, staff at the home provide explanations on various topics such as delinquency, crime, child-rearing, or educational and instructional methods for youth at workshops or lectures held at schools or related organizations.
 Those interested are welcome to contact a nearby juvenile classification home.
-PICK UP!
+Featured Article!